 The Blessing of Dan by Jacob

-Before Jacob, Dan’s father died, he gave a blessing to each of his sons.
+Before Jacob, Dan’s father, died, he blessed each of his sons.
 This is the blessing given to Dan:

 “Dan will provide justice for his people as one of the tribes of Israel.
 Dan will be a snake by the roadside, a viper along the path, that bites the horse’s heels so that its rider tumbles backward.